AdobeDocs/dynamic-media-classic.en/help/using/creating-template.md

    * **[!UICONTROL No Wrap]**: Does not wrap the text when the text box is too small horizontally, and instead, cuts off a portion of the text.

-   * **[!UICONTROL Nonbreaking Wrap]**: Wraps text to fit into a textbox, and does not break words.
+   * **[!UICONTROL Nonbreaking Wrap]**: Wraps text to fit into a text box, and does not break words.

    * **[!UICONTROL Position]**: Specifies the location of the text box on the canvas.

    * **[!UICONTROL Padding]**: Adds margins or crops the layer rectangle.
 Specify the number of pixels that you want to add or remove for Left, Top, Bottom, and Right.
-Enter positive numbers if you want to add a margin or negative numbers to the crop.
+Enter positive numbers if you want to add a margin or negative numbers to crop.

 ### View and edit text source code {#view-and-edit-text-source-code}